hapax/hapax.github.io/assets/extreme.md

 "three $\sigma$ fallacy" (which I suspect is the main reason the Bureau called him in).
-We are used to thinking that observations are "very likely" to fall within some number of standard deviations of the mean, say three
+We are used to thinking that observations are "very likely" to fall within some number of standard deviations of the mean, say three for the normal distribution.
+But if I make *many* observations, the likelihood that I get extreme outliers will grow.
+Put differently, if there is some small probability $p$ of being outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier!

+My goal is to give a quick outline of some ideas that were new to me.
+They are not new, just cool.
+I'll start with some simple observations which expand on the $n
-$\sigma$ for the normal distribution.
+\approx 1/p$ calculation, and compute (asymptotically) the expected largest sample for the normal distribution.
+I'll then talk about an analogue of the central limit theorem for maxima, due variously to Fisher, Tippett and Gnedenko, and finally talk about some applications.

 #### Exceedance and return